Thomas Baruzzi

 Background

-T. Baruzzi began his studies in Physics at the Honors College of Stony Brook University, then switched to Cognitive Science at the University of Edinburgh.
+T. Baruzzi began his undergraduate studies in Physics at the Honors College of Stony Brook University, switching over to Cognitive Science at the University of Edinburgh.
 He completed his MA in Philosophy at the University of Amsterdam and is currently a PhD researcher in Philosophy and Black Male Studies back at the University of Edinburgh.

-His concerns outside of academia currently revolve around his recording music, photography and writing books.
-See his latest collaborative release: https://www.youtube.com/watch?v=Kvlgto1huhA
+His creative concerns outside of academia revolve around writing (mainly books and poetry), recording music, and photography:

 Responsibilities & affiliations